 - Know how to reach online students through effective communication practices

-Like all Magna 20-Minute Mentors, What Do Students Want in Online Courses? is designed to provide you with grab-and-go information.
+Like all Magna 20-Minute Mentors, What Do Students Expect from Online Courses? is designed to provide you with grab-and-go information.

 The presenter shares the practical implications of her research, reviewing action items for each of the six themes she’s identified.
 You’ll learn: